Zeioth/compiler.nvim/README.md

 * Command `CompilerRedo` to re-run the last selected action.
 This comes handy for languages with many options like python or ruby.
 * Support for multi-file projects.
 This will make compiler.nvim suitable for real world projects.
 * Advanced test cases for multi file projects.
+* Research the viability of supporting building system for languages which have an standard (c, cpp, rust, java)

+## UPDATE (15 jul 2023):

+* Support for multi-file projects.
+I've researched this bug and its only affecting C, C++, C#, ASM, python machine code, and python bytecode.
+I've already implemented the fix.
+Tests ready 50%. → Expect patch during the next days.